Estikno/PaintballOnline/README.md

 <!-- About the Project -->
 ## :star2: About the Project

 Welcome to Paintball Online!
 This project is a simple and fast-paced multiplayer paintball game built using Unity.
-Join the action, team up with friends, and experience the thrill of paintball battles online.
+It was developed for a school project and in order to learn about networking.

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started